Advisicon/advisicon/nttg/usability-interviews/amy-wachsnicht.markdown

 Amy uses IE 9 to make her edits because this site does not support modern browsers.

-When she attempts to make edits via a modern browser (like Chrome), popups that are neccessary for saving changes never load.
+When she attempts to make edits via a modern browser (like Chrome), popups that are necessary for saving changes never load.

 This lack of modern browser support could result in the inability to update the site in the future.